skip to Main Content

 Click:

 The number of times that someone clicks on an ad.
-Worth noting that DFA (DoubleClick for Advertisers) records a click even if that person doesn’t reach the landing page.
+It is worth noting that DFA (DoubleClick for Advertisers) records a click even if that person doesn’t reach the landing page.

 CPA: